HHS Glasgow: Construction

 Glasgow was built in 1878 as a replacement for Sultan Bargash's fleet which had been lost in a hurricane in 1872.
-Glasgow was based upon the British Royal Navy screw frigate which had impressed the Sultan during a visit to Zanzibar in 1873.
+Glasgow was based upon the British Royal Navy screw frigate HMS Glasgow which had impressed the Sultan during a visit to Zanzibar in 1873.
 Bargash consulted with Sir William Mackinnon, the founder of the British-India Steam Navigation Company, who recommended the firm of William Denny and Brothers as shipbuilders.
 On 17 April 1877 Denny wrote to Bargash's agents promising to build "a vessel in every way a handsome and substantial piece of work" and on 14 May 1877 the ship was laid down as "Hull 200".

 Glasgow was constructed with an iron frame covered with teak planks and a keel made from rock elm.
 She measured 210 ft, 29 ft and 16 ft.
 Glasgow had a displacement of 1416 lt and a gross register tonnage of 736., the hull was sheathed with Muntz metal below the waterline to provide protection against shipworms.
 Glasgow was equipped with three masts and a single-cylinder 172 nominal horsepower steam engine.
 She had a single lifting propeller and was capable of reaching 12 kn.